growthbook/growthbook-swift/README.md

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate GrowthBook into your Xcode project using CocoaPods, specify it in your `Podfile`:

+- If you're using version 1.0.46 or above, it could be necessary to set "User Script Sandboxing" to "No" in your build settings.

 - Add below line in your podfile, if not there

 ```